anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

    **Baseline project:** *Kubernetes*

    **Gap description:** Kubernetes does not have an API for network service management (for example, VPNs).
-Therefore, a CNI plugin, such as :cite:t:`github-multus`, needs to be used to expose APIs for Network services.
+Therefore, a CNI plugin, such as :cite:t:`github-multus_ra2`, needs to be used to expose APIs for Network services.
 Alternatively, this is done nowadays with Netconf and so on, and integration with SDN controllers, for example, connecting individual VPNs, such as L3VPN, to the CNF, on demand.